rackspace/runway/docs/source/developers/contributing.rst

 Docstrings
 ==========

-In generall, we losely follow the `Google Python Style Guide for Comments and Docstrings`.
+In general, we loosely follow the `Google Python Style Guide for Comments and Docstrings`.

 We use the ``napoleon`` extension for Sphinx to parse docstrings.
 Napoleon provides an `Example Google Style Python Docstring`_ that can be referenced.